Proxmox-Cloud/pve_cloud/docs/schemas/setup_kea_schema_ext.md

 | **Type**     | `string` |
 | **Required** | Yes      |

-**Description:** Your stack name, needs to be unique within the cloud.
+**Description:** Your stack name, needs to be unique within the cloud domain.

 ## <a name="static_includes"></a>3.
 Property `Schema ext setup_kea playbook > static_includes`